 When it comes to the benefits of the EVERlong trail shoe there are 3 main categories to consider:

-A 4mm heel to toe drop helps to set up your foot for the proper midfoot or forefoot strike.
+A 4mm heel-to-toe drop helps to set up your foot for the proper midfoot or forefoot strike.
 This propels you forward and protects you from injury caused by heel striking.
-The EVA footbeds are removable and are perforated for even more breathability.
-The footbed really hugs the foot and over time will fit your anatomical shape very well.
+The EVA footbeds are removable and are perforated for even a bit more breathability.
+The softer footbed really hugs the foot and over time will fit your anatomical shape very well.
 It offers plenty of support and is also treated with Aegis Microbe Shield for odor control.

-The sole has built in heel pods which provide a light cushion for comfort.
-A minimal stick rubber outsole was used to provide some traction without being too aggressive or adding a lot of extra weight.
-If you look at the sole you will see wear zones which are durable and will prevent excessive breakdown.
+The sole has built-in heel pods which provide a light cushion for comfort.
+A minimalist stick rubber outsole was used to provide some traction without being too aggressive or adding a lot of extra weight.
+If you look at the sole you will see wear zones that are durable and will prevent excessive breakdown.

 The EVERlong Trail Running shoe is much lighter compared to others.
 The EVA midsole is 25% lighter than traditional materials used.
 The shoe has a minimalistic feel to it but isn’t a barefoot shoe.
 It feels form-fitting but not overly tight on the foot.
 It has a good grip to it and with the proper sized shoe there won’t be any sliding while running.

 The shoe looks great and the 3 color options include a bright coral red as well as two neutral blue and grey tones.
 It is a sleek looking shoe and while it doesn’t quite stand out from the competition in looks alone, it’s comfort and fit make it a reliable piece of gear.